I occasionally come across some very interesting topics on social media.

-Happened a few days ago when someone asked what if we had an app that notified people where and when fuel is available.
-Zimbabweans spend a lot of time queuing for petrol, hundreds of thousands of hours lost in productivity.
+Happened a few days ago when someone on Twitter asked what if we had an app that notified people where and when fuel is available.
+Zimbabweans spend a lot of time queuing for petrol, hundreds of thousands of productivity hours lost.
 An app would help everyone, and additionally make the process more efficient.

 It’s a brilliant idea that I suddenly saw great potential for.
 And a number of suggestions immediately sprang to mind, like an automated ticketing machine that a motorist can collect at the filling station with their number in the queue.

 But something didn’t feel right.
 Fuel should always be availabe.
 That’s what normal countries are like.

 And then I remembered Dan Norman’s advice in his brilliant “The Design of everyday Things” (prior thoughts on this blog) (wikipedia).
 Engineers solve problems, he said, but designers look for problems.
 Good designers start by trying to understand the problem before attempting to solve it.

 “A brilliant solution to the wrong problem can be worse than no solution at all: